Asia joins global equity rebound; oil weak on COVID-19 worries

-TOKYO (Reuters) - Asian stocks rose on Thursday, extending a rebound in global markets following a sharp selloff earlier this week, while oil prices eased again on worries about rising COVID-19 cases in some parts of the world.
+TOKYO (Reuters) -Asian stocks rose on Thursday, extending a rebound in global markets following a sharp selloff earlier this week, while oil prices eased again on worries that rising COVID-19 cases in some countries will dampen fuel demand.

-Japan led gains, with the Nikkei 225 rallying 1.7%, after sliding 2% in each of the last two sessions.
+Japan led gains, with the Nikkei 225 rallying 2%, after sliding about 2% in each of the last two sessions.

-MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.4%, following a 0.9% decline the previous day.
-Chinese blue chips rose 0.3%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.3%, following a 0.9% decline the previous day.

+Hong Kong’s Hang Seng rallied 0.5%, but mainland China shares were weaker, weighed down by persistent worries over Sino-U.S. tensions.
+Chinese blue chips slipped 0.1%.

+European futures pointed to higher opens, with Euro Stoxx 50 futures and Britain’s FTSE futures up 0.5% each.

 “At the end of the day, (the selloff earlier this week) was just markets whipping around as the froth has blown off risk assets.”

-MSCI’s gauge of stocks across the globe added 0.2% on Thursday, following a 0.4% gain overnight.
+MSCI’s gauge of stocks across the globe added 0.2% on Thursday, following a 0.4% gain overnight, to take it back to within 1% of its all-time closing high.

 On Tuesday, the index had slumped 0.8%, the most in four weeks, as market sentiment soured amid concerns that record coronavirus infections in India, likely restrictions in Japan and rising cases in Latin America will hamper the global economic recovery.